The Fourth Branch Of The Government

 • Transparency: Increasing transparency in both the media and the bureaucracy can help to expose bias, prevent corruption, and promote accountability.
 This includes open access to information, public reporting requirements, and whistleblower protections.

-• Public Engagement: Encouraging public engagement in the media and the policy-making process can help to ensure that diverse voices are heard and that decisions are informed by public input.
+• Public Engagement: Encouraging public engagement in the media and the policy-making process can help to see to it that diverse voices are heard and that decisions are informed by public input.
 This includes town hall meetings, online forums, and citizen advisory boards.

 The Evolving Landscape: Social Media and the Digital Age